techone --guide=crm

 Revenue forecast based on pipeline, conversion rate and average deal length.
 Not a guess, but a number.
 Even a simple CRM can produce this if someone sets it up.

-A working CRM covers three areas: pipeline (what is in play), activities (who is doing what) and reporting (how you are doing).
-Most companies have the first, the second partially and the third not at all.
+A working CRM covers pipeline (what is in play), activities (who is doing what), reporting (how you are doing) and data (what it stands on).
+Most companies have the first, the second partially, the third not at all and the fourth not on the radar.

 Pipeline